opendocsg/slw-judgments-backfill/2006_SGHC_175/report.md

 **Whether the marks are similar**

-8       When comparing trade marks, one considers their visual, aural and conceptual similarities (see: Andrew Ang J in _Richemont International SA v Goldlion Enterprise (Singapore) Pte Ltd_ [2006] 1 SLR 401 at [8], citing _Lloyd Schuhfabrik Meyer & Co GmbH v Klijsen Handel BV_ [2000] FSR 77 at 84).
+8       When comparing trade marks, one considers their visual, aural and conceptual similarities (see: Andrew Ang J in _Richemont International SA v Goldlion Enterprise (Singapore) Pte Ltd_ <span class="citation">[2006] 1 SLR 401</span> at [8], citing _Lloyd Schuhfabrik Meyer & Co GmbH v Klijsen Handel BV_ [2000] FSR 77 at 84).
 One judges them by their look and their sound (see: _In the Matter of an Application by the Pianotist Company Ld for the Registration of a Trade Mark_ (1906) 23 RPC 774 (“the _Pianotist_ case”)).

 9       In assessing the visual similarity between the two marks, the PAR said (at [46] and [47] of her grounds of decision ( _Future Enterprises Pte Ltd v McDonald’s Corp_ [2005] SGIPOS 21)):